Assistive Tech for the Home

 - Bathroom (Showering, toileting, washing)

-And for doing things like house chores
+- And for doing things like house chores (cleaning, laundry, making the bed)

 Smart Home:

-Smart Home Technology are assistive technology that help people living with disability.
+Smart Home Technology are assistive technology that help people with disability.
 There are different types of smart home technologies available.
-Smart home technologies can use things already in the home like light switches, doors and TVs and make them accessible for people living with disability through apps on smart phones.
+Smart home technologies can use things already in the home like light switches, doors and TVs and make them accessible for people with disability through apps on smart phones.

 Some assistive technology that people use throughout the home are voice activated light switches and doors.